Learn the science behind:

 Caramel popcorn is made up of two very different components: caramel + popcorn.
 By themselves, these components are pretty fascinating, combining them makes them even more interesting.
 Let’s have a quick look at the two individual components, before trying to put it all together.

-A good caramel popcorn starts with a well puffed popcorn kernel.
+A good caramel popcorn starts with a popped popcorn kernel.
 We’ve written about popcorn quite extensively, e.g. on why it makes a popping sound, we’ve looked at the type of corn you need to make popcorn (not just any corn will do!) and we’ve shared several ways on how to make popcorn.

 A long story short though, popcorn is made from popping corn.
 This corn is quite small and roundish.
 This corn is dried (while still on the stalk) to ensure you end up with a hard dry kernel that you can store for years until you decide to pop it.
 You pop the corn by heating it quite rapidly.
 The heat will cause all the moisture within the kernel to evaporate.
 However, it can’t leave the kernel due to the strong outside hull.
 This causes the pressure inside the kernel to go up a lot until it is too much for the hull to handle and it will pop!
 The pressure expands the starch within the corn, creating the white fluffy popcorn we’re used to.